-In this R dplyr tutorial with examples, I will explain what is R?
-Introduction, dplyr verbs, and how to use them with examples.
-All examples provided in this R dplyr tutorial are basic, simple, and easy to practice for beginners who are enthusiastic to learn R and advance their careers.
-If you are new to R, I would recommend reading the R Programming beginners tutorial with examples.
+In this R dplyr tutorial with examples, I will explain the R dplyr package, dplyr verbs, and how to use them with examples.
+All examples provided in this R dplyr tutorial are basic, simple, and easy to practice for beginners enthusiastic to learn R and advance their careers.
+I recommend reading the R Programming beginners tutorial with examples if you are new to R.

 1. What is dplyr Package?